-As noted on page 7, four-fifths of the attorneys who entered the LAP during 2007 have a mental health diagnosis, either singularly or in combination with a substance abuse diagnosis, continuing a trend that began in 2003.
-The portion of the LAP population with mental health issues is far higher than program planners originally anticipated and has necessitated a level of qualified clinical staffing and intensity of services greater than expected.
+As noted on page 6, nearly three-quarters of the attorneys who entered the LAP during 2008 have a mental health diagnosis, either singularly or in combination with a substance abuse diagnosis.
+That is consistent with a trend that began in 2003.
+The portion of the LAP population with mental health issues is far higher than program planners originally anticipated and has necessitated a level of qualified clinical staffing and intensity of services that is greater than expected.

 Depression is a common mental health diagnosis among LAP participants.
-Studies have shown a high prevalence of depression among legal professionals as compared to other occupational groups; in one large study the rate of clinical depression among attorneys was more than three times the norm for all the occupations studied.
+Studies have shown a high prevalence of depression among legal professionals as compared to other occupational groups.
+In fact, in one large study the rate of clinical depression among attorneys was more than three times the norm for all the occupations studied.
 The adversarial nature of many forms of legal practice is believed to be a factor contributing to this high incidence of depression.
-While participating in the LAP, some attorneys decide they are ill-suited for a high pressure work environment and are recommended to consult with the Program's career counselors regarding alternative forms of practice (see "Enhanced Career, Credit and Short-term Counseling" on page 12).
+While participating in the LAP, some attorneys decide they are ill-suited for a high pressure work environment and are recommended to consult with the Program's career counselors regarding alternative forms of practice.
+(See "Career, Credit and Other Short-term Counseling" on page 11).